marsbroshok/image-classifier-with-tensorflow/README.md

 - Use Transfer Learning to build VGG16-based ConvNet

 ## Dataset
 All images are organized inside `data` directory in train and validation sets.
-Inside each of sets there subdirectories according to the classes, like in the schema below:
+Inside each set there are subdirectories according to the classes, like in the schema below:

 ```
 ./data/